 1. Toss the trash.
 Toss old newspapers and magazines, transfer dry foods from cardboard boxes to canisters and get rid of paper bags or empty boxes you’ve let pile up.

 2. Set a trap.
 Wrap a tall glass jar with masking tape, which gives the bugs traction to climb, and put a piece of bread in the bottom of the glass.
 Set this trap beneath kitchen or bathroom sinks, in your laundry room, or anywhere else you’ve seen them.
-The silverfish will climb into the jar hoping to eat the starchy bread, but the jar’s slick interior will keep them from crawling out.
-Or use sticky traps from the hardware store.
+The silverfish will climb in to eat the starchy bread, but the jar’s slick interior will keep them from crawling out.
+You can also purchase sticky traps to capture them.

 1. Wipe and spray.
-Silverfish do not enjoy the smell of citrus or lavender.
-Use this to your advantage by making homemade cleaning spray using orange essential oil.
-(Note: orange-scented commercial cleaners will not have the same effect since their fragrance is synthetic.)
-Use this spray to clean kitchen cupboards inside and out, along with appliances, cabinets under sinks, and baseboards.
+Silverfish do not enjoy the smell of citrus, cinnamon, or lavender.
+Put this to your advantage by using essential oils.
+Here is a homemade all-purpose cleaner to which you can add one or more to repel silverfish.
+Use it to clean kitchen cupboards inside and out, along with appliances, cabinets under sinks, and baseboards.

 3. Dehumidify.
 Since silverfish like moist environments, you can reduce your home’s appeal by using a whole-house dehumidifier in the summer.
 For spot treatment under sinks, in cupboards, or in closets, try leaving a box of chalk open to absorb moisture and replace it monthly.

 4. Spice it up.
 Cedar doesn’t just repel moths, it keeps silverfish away, too.
 So do cinnamon, cloves, and bay leaves.
-Hang sachets filled with one or more of these spices in cupboards and tuck them on shelves behind books to keep the areas pest-free.
+Pick up sachet bags and stuff them with one or more of these spices.
+Put them in closets and cupboards, and tuck them on shelves behind books to keep the areas pest-free.

 Following these tips diligently should rid your home of silverfish within two weeks.